 Letter from the Director

-It was almost 25 years ago that a bold vision over 20 years ago of a Center for the Environment here on the Catawba Campus.
+It was almost 25 years ago that a bold vision began to emerge of a Center for the Environment here on the Catawba Campus.
 This Center would serve to educate both our college students and the public about environmental stewardship and sustainability.
-This would be accomplished by bringing diverse people and groups together to catalyze sustainable solutions to our most persistent environmental challenges while also providing students rare and unique opportunities for experiential learning and engagement.
+This would be accomplished by bringing diverse people and groups together to catalyze sustainable solutions for our most persistent environmental challenges while also providing students rare and unique opportunities for experiential learning and engagement.

 John E. Wear, Executive Director